E-mail: (not published)

 Hours: FRIDAY SATURDAY AND SUNDAY 10AM-7PM

-Description: I've been practicing massage therapy for over ten years and offer a session that you will enjoy and benefit from.
-My approach to bodywork is intuitive as my focus is on you and how your body reacts to my touch.
-The base massage technique that I use is Esalen~not Swedish.
-Esalen massage is a style of massage that incorporates long connective movements from head to toe throughout the session.
-Once you have experienced getting a massage where the body is approached as a whole, you won't go back.
+The base massage technique that I use is Esalen.
+This is a style of massage that incorporates long connective movements from head to toe throughout the session.
 It's like getting a constant body hug with your massage.

 I use a towel caddy that keeps wet towels nice and warm so you will leave the same way you came in~no lotion residue.
 I do use a professional massage lotion that is scentless and non-greasy.
 My environment is low key and professional and parking is not a hassle as metered or two hour parking is plentiful on the street.